Preparation

 The Common European Asylum System (CEAS) and the Dublin III Regulation

-The Common European Asylum System (CEAS) essentially consists of two regulations and several directives:- The Dublin III Regulation(see below), regulates the responsibility of EU Member States.
+- The Dublin III Regulation(see below), regulates the responsibility of EU Member States.

 - The EURODAC Regulation was created for the Europe-wide fingerprint comparison of asylum seekers.